Applying for a Planning Permit

 How do I get started?

-Council planners can tell you if you need a planning permit and if so, advise what you need to include in your application.
+Our planners can tell you if you need a planning permit and if so, let you know what your application needs to include.

 What do I need to include?